Manishearth/manishearth.github.io/source/_posts/2019-10-09-on-voting-systems.markdown

 {% img center caption /images/post/polls/nancy.jpeg 700 We had a cool kid come in and [more or less do this][nancy] at one point. %}

+_Thanks to Nika Layzell, Sunjay Varma, Jane Lusby, and Arshia Mufti for providing feedback on drafts of this blog post._

  [nancy]: https://twitter.com/ManishEarth/status/1060052694772011008